usharesoft/appcenter-docs/end-user/en/source/pages/migration/source-target-diffs.rst

 System Clock /etc/adjtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 For Linux systems, the ``/etc/adjtime`` might be different between source and target systems.
 The  Hardware Clock is usually not very accurate.
 However, much of its inaccuracy is completely predictable - it gains or loses the same amount  of time every day.
 This is called systematic drift.
-The ``/etc/adjtime`` file keeps historical information on the clocks drift.
+The ``/etc/adjtime`` file keeps historical information on the clock's drift.
 Changing hardware environments may change the contents of this file when hardware clock is adjusted (in many cases the kernel will automatically adjust the hardware clock periodically).

 .. _service-state: